danpeirce/xpress-pic18f46k42/README.md

 successfully both run proportional derivative control and report sensor readings back to the PIC on the Xpress board.

-In this branch the test2\_PORT signals are ignored!
+In this branch the test2\_PORT signals are ignored\!
 The following was used only in the **test-read-sensors** branch:

 **test2\_PORT** was used to provide timing to a DSO so that the time